 - nerve biopsy, in which your doctor will remove a small part of the nerve to look for damage

-If your doctor suspects that neuropathy is being caused by an injury, or that nerve damage is a symptom of an autoimmune disorder, they may order the following tests to confirm diagnosis:
+If your doctor suspects that neuropathy is being caused by an injury, or that nerve damage is a symptom of an autoimmune disorder, they may order one of the following tests to confirm the diagnosis:

 - magnetic resonance imaging (MRI)